🔥Crypto Fireside #5. Interview With a “Scam Artist” — Sheer from $SCAM (Safe Crypto and Money).

 Long term there are lots of ideas floating in the community about creating an actual use case for our token.
-They range from blockchain games to scam prevention platforms.
+They range from blockchain games to scam-prevention platforms.
 But that’s all a thing of the future.
-For me personally, I can say I definitely want to continue down the path of building blockchain applications.
+Personally, I can say I definitely want to continue down the path of building blockchain applications.
 And I will include $SCAM into them as much as I can.
 I can’t promise anything, but I would love for $SCAM to be like a hub token for a whole suite of applications built by me.

 🔥 Through starting SCAM, have you learned anything particularly helpful or advantageous?

 S: Generally speaking, I think people should just go for it if they have a crazy idea in their head.
 It might grow bigger than they thought.
 And if it doesn’t, it’s still a fun learning experience.
 Sounds pretty lame and generic, but whatever :)

 When it comes to managing the project, I realized two things: